 Take a look at a couple of pictures of the tracks:

 Of course, the tracks—at least the thought of human tracks intermingled with those of dinosaurs—have been largely discredited by naysayers.
-What appears to be human tracks are said to also be dinosaur tracks that have eroded in a way that makes them appear human-like.
-This may be the case.
+What appear to be human tracks are said to also be dinosaur tracks that have eroded in a way that makes them appear human-like.
+This may very well be the case.
 However, even if the tracks were clearly, indisputably human, I’m not sure that they would get a fair shake.
-After all, everyone “knows” that dinosaurs went extinct 65 million years ago; it is as simple as that.
+After all, everyone “knows” that dinosaurs went extinct 65 million years ago—modern humans have only been around for a fraction of that time.
+Case closed; it is as simple as that.